locka99/opcua/README.md

 ## OPC UA Binary Transport Protocol

-This implementation will implement the opc.tcp:// protocol and OPC UA Binary format.
+This implementation will implement the opc.tcp:// binary format.
 It will **not** implement OPC UA over XML.
 XML hasn't see much adoption so this is no great impediment.
 Binary over https:// might happen at a later time.

 ## Server